naveloranges/horsepower.js/README.md

-# touchstone.js
+# horsepower.js
-# Awesome javascript library coming soon...
+# Lightning fast and tiny script to identify processing power in the browser